VendDair/Bottlegram-old/README.md

 ## How to start it

-First of all we need an server\
+First of all we need an server
-Now the app is working only on localhost but I'll fix it in near future

 To start a server type:
 ```